 We borrow funds to make additional investments, and we have granted, and may in the future grant, a security interest in our assets to a lender in connection with any such borrowings, including any borrowings by any of our subsidiaries.
 We use this practice, which is known as "leverage," to attempt to increase returns to our common stockholders.
 However, leverage involves significant risks.
 See "Risk Factors."
 With certain limited exceptions, we are only allowed to borrow amounts such that our asset coverage, as defined in the 1940 Act, equals at least 200% after such borrowing.
-Our asset coverage as of December 31, 2005 was approximately 255%.
+Our asset coverage as of March 31, 2006 was approximately 238%.
 The amount of leverage that we employ will depend on our assessment of market and other factors at the time of any proposed borrowing.
-As of December 31, 2005, we had outstanding \$25.0 million in aggregate principal amount of indebtedness under our bridge loan facility and \$51.0 million drawn under our securitization credit facility.
+As of March 31, 2006, we had outstanding \$15.0 million in aggregate principal amount of indebtedness under our bridge loan facility, that was fully repaid on May 10, 2006, and \$71.0 million drawn under our securitization credit facility.
 See "Obligations and Indebtedness."
 If our subsidiary is able to obtain a license under the Small Business Investment Act of 1958, we intend to borrow money from the Small Business Administration.